Improve Vocational Training, Fight Against Poverty

 Fighting Poverty through Empowering Young People.

 Step one is to provide the basics to the youth in underprivileged communities: health care, safety, and education.
-However, in order to truly alleviate generational poverty and reliance on donations, these young people need to develop practical skills which will give them hope for a brighter future beyond their current circumstances.
+However, in order to truly alleviate generational poverty and reliance on donations, these young people need to develop practical skills both in vocational training and farming which will give them hope for a brighter future beyond their current circumstances.

 Your donation towards vocational training aims to empower the youth to develop useful skills, such as carpentry, brick laying, sewing, and crafting, to participate in the life of their local community and improve their future employability.